FlorianMimmler/MTCG/README.md

 # MTCG (Monster Trading Card Game)

 > [!NOTE]
-> This project is still under development
+> This is a university project.
+Do not enter sensitive data

 **MTCG** is a university project built in C#.
 It focuses on creating a Monster Trading Card Game where players engage in card-based battles.
 The project is designed with a layered architecture, emphasizing separation of concerns between data access, business logic, and user interaction.